Ashtamudi Lake: Geology

 Quaternary and Tertiary sediments and sedimentary rocks are the formations in the lake basin and environs.
 The Quaternary sediments are of marine and fluvial alluvium of recent age.
 Tertiary sediments comprise laterite, sandstones and clays of Warkalai formation.

+The tertiary Warkalli Formation and Quilon Formation are prominently exposed around the Ashtamudi Estuary.
+The Warkalli Formation consists of sandstone and clay with lignite intercalations, which overlay fossiliferous limestone and calcareous clay of the Quilon Formation.
+The latter formation is extensively exploited, contributing significantly to the region's mineral output.
+Kollam District is responsible for producing 36% of the state's crude clay and 43.5% of its processed clay, which collectively account for 9.08% of India's total China Clay production.
+The coastal side of the basin exposes the Guruvayur Formation from the quaternary period, characterized by a sand-silt-clay admixture of marine origin.

 Hydrology

+Ashtamudi Estuary remains an open system year-round, characterized by the absence of sandbar formations regardless of the season.
+Consequently, tidal action persists strongly throughout the year, extending even to the interior parts of the estuary.
+There is a net tidal exchange of 4968 m3.

-The average annual runoff from the river system into the estuary is reported to be 76 cubic kilometers of freshwater.
+The average annual runoff from the river system into the estuary is reported to be 76 km3 of freshwater.
 The basin drainage area is 1,700 km2 (660 mi2) and with an average annual rainfall of 2400 mm (94 in) it discharges 3.375 km3 (2,740,000 ac·ft) of flow annually.
 It acts as a flood storage lake thus protecting the thickly populated city of Quilon (Kollam) and the coastal land.
-The Kallada dam built across the Kallada river is 85.3 m high by 35 m long (280 ft by 115 ft) with a reservoir area of 23 km2 (8.9 mi2) with a storage volume of 0.505 km3 (409,000 ac·ft).
+The Thenmala Dam built across the Kallada river is 85.3 m high by 35 m long (280 ft by 115 ft) with a reservoir area of 23 km2 (8.9 mi2) with a storage volume of 0.505 km3 (409,000 ac·ft).
 Though it provides irrigation to 61630 ha for paddy and upland crops, it has aggravated the salinity ingress into the wetland and the river due to reduced outflows during summer months.